Antipsychotic Prescribing

 Ask yourself...

-1. What is a major goal of research when considering involuntary movement or toxic effects?
+1. What is a significant research goal when considering involuntary movement or toxic effects?

-2. What are non-pharmacological areas of research for treatment of psychosis?
+2. What are the non-pharmacological areas of research for the treatment of psychosis?

 Conclusion